Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 **Dependencies and external constraints:**
 - Accountability to the mission circle and board of directors?

-### General Circle (being)
+### General Circle (function)
 **Primary Driver**
 - To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.
+Operations.

 **Secondary Drivers**
 -